 Caves, havens, bars, game rooms, and spas are all popular add-ons.
 All it takes is adding a doorway and transforming that other room into your perfect getaway.

-In cheaper hotels, an en suite room is a bedroom with a bathroom attached.
-However, in more expensive hotels, an en suite room could be a large suite with multiple other rooms attached.
+In cheaper hotels, an en suite room is a bedroom with a bathroom.
+However, in more expensive hotels, an en suite room could be a large suite with multiple other rooms.
 This would be a bathroom, living room, bar, and more.

 Jack And Jill Bathroom

 Oftentimes, a Jack and Jill bathroom is as an en suite bathroom.
 This simply isn’t true.
 Because an en suite bathroom doesn’t have another entry, it’s private.
 While a Jack and Jill bathroom has two entries.

 A Jack and Jill bathroom with one entry isn’t a Jack and Jill bathroom.
 On the other hand, an en suite bathroom with more than one entry isn’t an en suite bathroom.
 This is simpler than it sounds.

 To learn more about Jack and Jill bathrooms, read the entire guide here.
 You will learn what a Jack and Jill bathroom is, why they came to be, and find inspiration to add your own.

 We all know the components in bathrooms, but did you know that a bathroom without a tub isn’t a full bathroom?
 That’s right, three-component bathrooms aren’t full bathrooms.

 A full bathroom must have four components.
 These components are a toilet, sink, tub, and shower.
 The shower can be with the tub and still be a full bathroom.
 Most houses have at least one full bathroom.

 Written “.75” in home listings, a three-quarter bathroom has three components.
 It is either missing a bathtub or a shower.
 In bathrooms for adults, it will be missing a tub while kids’ bathrooms will be missing a shower.